Xplo8E/learn-blockchain-hacking/README.md

 # learn-blockchain-hacking

 I collected Github Repositories, blogs and Research papers related to Blocchain Hacking.
-I mainly Gathered These Resources From The **[Immunefy](https://immunefi.com)** Discord Channel.
+I mainly Gathered These Resources From The **[Immunefi](https://immunefi.com)** Discord Channel.
-I Suggest You To Join Immunefy Discord Channel, Where You Can Get lots of Knowledge To Hacking Blockchain.
+I Suggest You To Join Immunefi Discord Channel, Where You Can Get lots of Knowledge To Hacking Blockchain.

 ## Resources